-The BMS Quality Unit is already preparing to meet their goals for next year as they will participate in the CMS Quality Conference in Baltimore, MD.
-The conference will allow the Unit to come up with new quality strategies to improve health for West Virginians.
-Moreover, the conference will also help them achieve those goals for next year, which are to work toward reporting additional quality measures, identify additional quality improvement projects (QIPs) and utilizing data tools for ongoing quality reporting so that Medicaid members will continue to receive high-quality and access to health care.
+The BMS Quality Unit is already preparing to meet their goals for 2017 as they participated in the CMS Quality Conference in Baltimore, Maryland.
+The conference allows the unit to come up with new quality strategies to improve healthcare for West Virginians.
+Moreover, the conference will also help them achieve their goals for 2017, which are to work toward reporting additional quality measures, identify additional quality improvement projects (QIPs) and utilizing data tools for ongoing quality reporting so that Medicaid members will continue to receive high-quality and access to healthcare.